Alcanjaz/Javascript30Challenge/README.md

 For 30 days I must build one project written in Vanilla Javascript every day.

+**Special thanks to** [Wes Bos](https://wesbos.com/) for the course and everything that i've learned.

 # List of projects

-1. **Drum Kit:** Changing CSS properties and making sounds with the keyboard using DOM manipulation.
+1. **Drum Kit:** Changing CSS properties and making sounds with the keyboard using DOM manipulation
 2. **JS and CSS Clock:** Following real time changing CSS properties with the Date.
 3. **CSS Variables:** Adding variables to CSS and changing properties dynamically in the page.
 4. **Array Cardio 1:** Learning map(), reduce(), filter() and sort() array functions.